Meet the opposition | Sheffield United

-As Swansea City get set to welcome Sheffield United to the Liberty Stadium on Saturday (5.30pm), we take a closer look at the men from Bramall Lane.
+As Swansea City get set to take on Sheffield United at Bramall Lane, we take a closer look at the Blades.

 What’s their story?

 A side steeped in history, Sheffield United were crowned champions of the Football League in 1899, and have won the FA Cup on four occasions - in 1899, 1902, 1915, and 1925.

 After over a decade of top-flight football, they were relegated to the Championship in 2004, once again in 2007, and spent six seasons in League One before finally tasting Premier League football again in 2019.

 They finished ninth in their first season back, but their second campaign ended with them finishing bottom and returning to the second tier.

 They missed out on an immediate top-flight return after losing out to Nottingham Forest in the play-off semi-finals, but look set to secure promotion this time round.

 Strong.
 The Blades are unbeaten in their last 12 games in all competitions, with nine of those coming in the Championship.

 That sequence has included nine wins, and they have not tasted defeat since a home reverse to local rivals Rotherham before the World Cup break.

 They are second in the table, some 10 points clear of the play-off pack with a game in hand over third-placed Middlesbrough.